CoOwner/PluginUpdater/README.md

 ## Extra Information
 * I used to use this back in late 2017-2018.
 Then friends of mine (@invaded & NoCode) created a
 * plugin named **oLoader**, which helped the OrbitGames Team a lot.
 Not going to disclose how that works
-* thanks for checking this out, if you're a lazy pug then you can use tihs.
+* thanks for checking this out, if you're a lazy pug then you can use this.